Interested in Engaging in Equity Work at WPS?

 Sponsor: Jacob Sheaffer

 Latinos Unidos is a club open to Hispanic students and all others interested in celebrating the many Latino/Hispanic cultures at JHHS.
 Monthly meetings after school.
-Events in school and in the community ---Celebración de Winchester 2018!, Hispanic Heritage Month, Salsa dancing, Cultural Showcase, and Service Learning.
+Events in school and in the community ---Celebración de Winchester!, Hispanic Heritage Month, Salsa Dancing, Cultural Showcase, and Service Learning.

 SLI was founded by Peter Iver Kaufman in 2001 at the University of North Carolina at Chapel Hill.
 Kaufman brought SLI to Virginia in 2008.